george-hawkins/lighthouse-light-mk2/README.md

 The 3W RGB LED is US$3 and the MOSFETs and resistors add additional cost (the MOSFETs are $1.75 each from Adafruit but considerably cheaper at $0.85 from e.g. [Digikey](https://www.digikey.com/products/en?keywords=IRLB8721PBF) or [Mouser](https://www.mouser.com/ProductDetail/942-IRLB8721PBF)).
 And the resistors will have to be ordered from somewhere like Mourser or Digikey as these low Ohm resistors aren't carried by hobbyist sites like Adafruit or Sparkfun.

 So this comes to a minimum of $3 + (3 x $0.85) + (3 x $0.10) = $5.85 (not including postage).
+You're not far off the $10 cost of the Prop-Maker FeatherWing (especially when you factor in your time and effort as a cost).

-An alternative is the [Adafruit Pixie](https://www.adafruit.com/product/2741) a 3W smart pixel with all necessary components built-in - you can connect it straight to your MCU board.
+Another alternative is the [Adafruit Pixie](https://www.adafruit.com/product/2741) a 3W smart pixel with all necessary components built-in.
 At $15, it's considerably more expensive than building the circuit above but you save assembly time and the Pixie has additional useful features such as temperature cut-off.

 ---